riflechess/riflechess.github.io/stp/summaries/Transportation_Committee_.md

 ---
 #### Meeting Info
-**Meeting Type:** Transportation Committee Meeting **Purpose:** Discussion on upcoming transportation projects, infrastructure updates, and public safety initiatives **Date/Time:** Tuesday, March 14th, 6:00 PM - 8:00 PM **Location:** Saint Paul City Hall, Room 300
+**Meeting Type:** Transportation Committee Meeting **Purpose:** Review of proposed transportation projects and budget allocations for the upcoming year **Date/Time:** February 22, 2023, 6:00 PM - 8:30 PM **Location:** City Hall, Room 317

 #### Summary
-The Transportation Committee meeting covered several key topics related to transportation in Saint Paul.
-One of the main discussions was about the proposed bike lane expansion on Summit Avenue.
-The plan aims to add more bike lanes and pedestrian-friendly infrastructure to improve safety and accessibility.

-Committee members discussed budget allocations for various projects, including a $1 million proposal for street lighting upgrades in high-crime areas.
-This move was met with support from most committee members, but Councilor [Noecker] expressed concerns about the allocation, stating that more funding should be directed towards community programs rather than infrastructure.

-A heated debate arose regarding the proposed ban on private cars in downtown Saint Paul during peak hours.
-Committee member Councilor [Smith] argued that this measure would reduce congestion and improve air quality, while others like Councilor [Johnson] countered that it would disproportionately affect low-income residents who rely on their cars for transportation.

-The committee also discussed a new initiative to increase public transportation options, including potential partnerships with the Minnesota Transit Authority.
-While some members expressed enthusiasm for the idea, others raised concerns about the feasibility and cost of such a plan.

-In other business, the committee heard an update on the city's snow removal efforts, which were deemed satisfactory by most members.
-However, one member pointed out that more could be done to address the issue of abandoned vehicles clogging city streets during winter months.

-The meeting concluded with a vote on the proposed bike lane expansion plan, which passed 8-2.
-The next Transportation Committee meeting is scheduled for April 11th at 6:00 PM.
+The Transportation Committee met to discuss several proposals for new transportation projects and review the current budget.
+Key points include:

+* **Budget Allocation:** The committee approved a $1 million allocation for a new bike-sharing program in low-income neighborhoods.
+* **Light Rail Expansion:** A proposal to extend the light rail line to the East Side of Saint Paul was discussed, but no decision was made due to concerns about cost and funding.
+* **Public Safety:** Committee members expressed concerns about safety along the proposed route for the new bike lane on Rice Street, citing high rates of pedestrian accidents.

+There was significant discussion and disagreement regarding the allocation of funds for a potential new highway project.
+Some committee members argued that it would provide much-needed relief to congested roads, while others felt that it would be a costly and environmentally detrimental solution.
+The proposal ultimately failed to pass with a vote of 4-3.

+Additionally, the committee discussed several other proposals, including:

+* **Increased funding for pedestrian infrastructure**
+* **Expansion of the city's car-sharing program**
+* **Improvement of bus shelters and stops**

+These items were approved without controversy.